Paste text without formatting

 When referring to rich-text, like found on a web page, Word document, or e-mail, the formatting remains when it is copied then pasted elsewhere.
 For example, if you were to copy this paragraph of text, "This is bold" would remain bold when you paste it into any other document that supports rich-text.
 Anyone needs plain text pasting frequently may find having a universal shortcut key beneficial.

-Windows Tip: In most versions of Windows Ctrl+Windows Key + V also pastes text as plain text.
+In most versions of Windows Ctrl+Windows key+V also pastes text as plain text.